 'There is worse than you think': the famous historian named the 5 main dangers of the future

-Quotes from a speech by renowned historian Yuval Noah Harari in Davos leads "New Time".
+Quotes from the speech of the famous historian Yuval Noah Harari in Davos in 2020 leads "New Time".

 The world order now looks like a house in which everyone lives, but no one is fixing it.
 He can hold out for several more years, but if we continue in the same spirit, we will return to the "jungle".